smartheim/wifi-captive-rs/readme.md

 ## How it works

-WiFi Connect interacts via DBUS with network_manager, which must be the active network manager on the device's host OS.
+WiFi Connect interacts via DBUS with *NetworkManager* or *iwd* (*conman*).
+One of those network managers must be the active network manager on the device's host OS.

-### 1. Device Creates Access Point
+### 1. No connectivity / Connection lost

+**Only if** no connectivity is reported
-**Only if** no ethernet connection can be found **and** no wifi connection is configured so far:
+**and** no WiFi connection can be established for more than 20 seconds although one is configured:

 The application detects available WiFi networks and opens an access point with a captive portal.

-### 2. User Connects Phone to Device Access Point

-Connect to the opened access point on the device from your mobile phone or laptop.
 The access point ssid is, by default, `WiFi Connect` with no password.

-### 3. Phone Shows Captive Portal to User
+### 2. Captive Portal

-After connecting to the access point from a mobile phone, it will detect the captive portal and open its web page.
+After connecting to the access point, all modern devices and operating systems will detect the captive portal and open its web page.

-Opening any web page will redirect to the captive portal as well.
+Opening any non encrypted web page will redirect to the captive portal as well.

-### 4. User Enters Local WiFi Network Credentials
+### 4. Enter WiFi Network Credentials

-The captive portal provides the option to select a WiFi ssid from a list with detected WiFi networks or to enter a ssid.
+The captive portal provides the option to select a WiFi from a list or enter a SSID directly.
 If necessary a passphrase must be entered for the desired network.
+WEP, WPA2 and WPA2 Enterprise are supported.

-### 5. Device Connects to Local WiFi Network
+### 5. Service Connects to WiFi Network

 When the network credentials have been entered, the service will disable the access point and try to connect to the network.

 If the connection fails, it will enable the access point for another attempt.
-If it succeeds, the configuration will be saved by network_manager.
+If it succeeds, the configuration will be saved by the used network backend, either network-manager or iwd.

-### 6. Connection Lost

-**Only if** no ethernet connection can be found **and** no WiFi connection can be established for more than 20 seconds although one is configured:

-The access point is opened again for reconfiguration, as described in *1.
-Advertise*.

-## Not supported boards / dongles

-The following dongles are known **not** to work with network_manager:

-* Official Raspberry Pi dongle (BCM43143 chip)
-* Addon NWU276 (Mediatek MT7601 chip)
-* Edimax (Realtek RTL8188CUS chip)

-Dongles with similar chipsets will probably not work.

 ## Development, Get Involved

 PRs are welcome.
 A PR is expected to be under the same license as the crate itself.
-This crate is using rusts async / await support (since Rust 1.38).
+This crate is using rusts async / await support (since Rust 1.39).
 Tokio 0.2 and futures 0.3 are used.

-A futures 0.1 compat dependency will not make a good PR candidate ;)
+The UI is html, css based on pure-css and vanilla javascript ES9.

 There is not yet a full integration test.
 IMO a good one would fake network manager responses which requires a dbus service.
-The dbus crate is currently (as of Oct 2019) restructuring how dbus services are written.
+The dbus crate is currently (as of Nov 2019) restructuring how dbus services are written.

-### System ports
+## System ports

 The default ports as mentioned above are: